We Got a Love Thang: Retrospective response

-In an 2017 retrospective review, Steven E. Flemming Jr. of Albumism stated that the song "skillfully melded the insistent grace of all that’s right about dance production values with grand vocals."
+In a 2017 retrospective review, Steven E. Flemming Jr. of Albumism stated that the song "skillfully melded the insistent grace of all that’s right about dance production values with grand vocals."
 AllMusic editor Craig Lytle remarked that "We Got a Love Thang," like "Finally", "employ that rapid dancehall groove better known as house music."
-In an 2014 review, Pop Rescue viewed it as "perfectly up-beat."
+In a 2014 review, Pop Rescue described it as "perfectly up-beat."